mahu1/album-app/README.md

 # Album application

-An application used to search albums by names, artists and songs.
-User can insert, remove and update albums and track lists.
-Frontend is built with React, TypeScript and CSS.
+An application used to search albums by different search criteria.
+User can insert, remove and update albums information.
+Frontend is built with React (material UI), TypeScript and CSS.
 Backend with Java, Spring Boot and PostgreSQL.

 # Screenshots